EmanuelCaires/TheJungle/README.md

 ## Existing Features

 ### Landing Page
-+ The landing page image gives the user instant knowledge of what is involved in the webpage, the images under show the diferet tipes of devices that the page can load .
++ The landing page image gives the user instant knowledge of what is involved in the webpage, the images show the different types of devices that the page can load.

 # Desktop
 ![](wireframes/desktoppage.jpg)